-Fuel/Oil Policy: When competitor supplied fuel is being used, track fuel must be purchased at the Wilco Hess station at 995 Peeler Rd, exit 71 off of I-85.
+Fuel/Oil Policy: When competitor supplied fuel is being used, track fuel must be purchased at the Pilot station on Peeler Rd, exit 71 off of I-85.

 A controlled sample of fuel purchased the day of the race event will be used to test fuel throughout the day.
 All competitors must purchase 87 octane fuel.